 1. Patient Application

 The first step to determining if the Discseel® Procedure can help you relieve your chronic back pain is to complete our patient application.
-Dr. Moradian will review your application and any medical imaging of your spine that you provided.
+Dr. Moradian will review your application and any medical imaging of your spine that you provide.
 A patient advocate will reach out to answer any questions and to schedule your one on one consultation with Dr. Moradian at their Arcadia office.

 2. One on One Consultation

-During your in-person consultation Dr. Moradian will go over your pain symptoms, any previous tests or procedures you have had, and your goals for life after your procedure.
+During your in-person consultation, Dr. Moradian will go over your pain symptoms, any previous tests or procedures you have had, and your goals for life after your procedure.
 This is the time to be honest and get the answers other doctors haven’t been able to provide.
 Dr. Moradian will then walk you through the procedure and go over what to expect up to, during, and after the procedure.

 3. Annulogram Imaging

-An Annulogram is a test that provides Dr. Moradian with more detailed imaging than what is possible with an MRI.
+An annulogram is a test that provides Dr. Moradian with more detailed imaging than what is possible with an MRI.
 While an MRI can identify bulges and discs degeneration, it lacks the detail to identify tears in the disc.
 Often patients will have spinal surgeries such as fusions and discectomies, which fail to actually correct the issue which is the source your pain.
-This is the main reason for such a high failure rate for spinal fusions and why, here at IScore, Inc., Dr. Moradian insists that before performing the life-restoring, non-invasive Discseel® Procedure, you have an Annulogram or Discogram.
+This is the main reason for such a high failure rate for spinal fusions and why, here at iSCORE, Inc., Dr. Moradian insists that before performing the life-restoring, non-invasive Discseel® Procedure, you have an annulogram or discogram.